 The Euroclear System ("Euroclear") was created in 1968 to hold securities for its participants ("Euroclear Participants") and to clear and settle transactions between Euroclear Participants through simultaneous electronic book-entry delivery against payment, thereby eliminating the need for physical movement of certificates and any risk from lack of simultaneous transfers of securities and cash.
 Transactions may be settled in a variety of currencies, including U.S. dollars.
-Euroclear includes various other securities, including securities lending and borrowing and interfaces with domestic markets in several countries generally similar to the arrangements for cross-market transfers with DTC described above.
+Euroclear includes various other securities, including securities lending and borrowing and interfaces with domestic markets in several countries generally similar to the arrangements for crossmarket transfers with DTC described above.
 Euroclear is operated by Euroclear Bank S.A./N.V. (the "Euroclear Operator").
-All operations are conducted by the Euroclear Operator, and all Euroclear securities clearance accounts and Euroclear Participants.
+All operations are conducted by the Euroclear Operator, and all Euroclear securities clearance accounts and Euroclear cash accounts are accounts with Euroclear Operator.
+Euroclear plc establishes policy for Euroclear on behalf of Euroclear Participants.
 Euroclear Participants include banks (including central banks), securities brokers and dealers and other professional financial intermediaries.
 Indirect access to Euroclear is also available to other firms that clear through or maintain a custodial relationship with a Euroclear Participant, either directly or indirectly.